cheng3100/armdbg/README.md

 > Note: The `/dev/ttyUSB0` is the uart port on my system.
 You should replace it with yours.

 You can type `help` in the shell to see the available command.

+# Acknowledgements

+This project is inspired by the blog [interrupt](https://interrupt.memfault.com/blog/cortex-m-debug-monitor).
+I learn a lot from here.
+Thanks!